UT-ADL/autoware_mini_practice/practice_3/README.md

 ![pure_pursuit_image](images/pure_pursuit_img.png)

-**Important Note:** On the image you can see 2 terms, but here we use the terms differently:
+**Important Note:** On the image, you can see two terms, but here we use the terms differently:
 * *Trajectory* - means the path we want to follow.
-In this practice we use term **path** to represent what is ment by the *trajectory* on the image.
-It might come from loading the waypoints, planning the global path (practice 4) on the map or extracting the local path from the global path.
+In this practice, we use the term **path** to represent what is meant by the *trajectory* on the image.
+It might come from loading the waypoints, planning the global path (practice 4) on the map, or extracting the local path from the global path.
-* *Path* - can be interpreted as **actual path** the ego vehicle takes, it will not align perfectly with the path we want ego vehicle to follow.
-We don't refer much to the actual path in this practice, but it is important to understand that there is this misalignment between them.
+* *Path* - can be interpreted as the **actual path** the ego vehicle takes, it will not align perfectly with the path we want the ego vehicle to follow.
+We don't refer much to the actual path in this practice, but it is important to understand their misalignment.

 The main calculation for lateral control will happen in `current_pose_callback` because whenever we get a new update for our location and orientation, we immediately want to calculate a new steering angle and speed.
-We need to have the path and ego vehicle location (current pose) to do the calculations.
+We need the path and ego vehicle location (current pose) to do the calculations.

 The distance from the path start will represent the ego vehicle location on the path.
 We can use shapely [project](https://shapely.readthedocs.io/en/stable/reference/shapely.LineString.html#shapely.LineString.project) and [interpolate](https://shapely.readthedocs.io/en/stable/reference/shapely.LineString.html#shapely.LineString.interpolate) here:
-* `project` - will return distance of the ego vehicle from path start (first projects car to the closest point on the path)
+* `project` - will return the distance of the ego vehicle from the path start (first project the car to the closest Point on the path)
 * `interpolate` - returns a shapely Point within the distance along the path

 ##### Instructions

-1. First, we need a path in shapely Linestring format.
+1. First, we need a path in Shapely Linestring format.
 Add the following code to the correct places:

 ```
 from shapely.geometry import LineString, Point